ILLIXR/ILLIXR/docs/docs/plugin_README/README_semantic_python.md

 ## SemanticXR

-This plugin was developed in conjunction with the [SemnticXR][L01] python repository that provides a real-time semantic SLAM system with object detection, segmentation, and CLIP-based understanding for interactive 3D scene mapping and querying.
-This code uses the `sematic_python` plugin to integrate it into ILLIXR.
+This plugin was developed in conjunction with the [SemanticXR][L01] python repository that provides a real-time semantic SLAM system with object detection, segmentation, and CLIP-based understanding for interactive 3D scene mapping and querying.
+This code uses the `semantic_python` plugin to integrate it into ILLIXR.
 When enabling this plugin, the [SemanticXR][L01] repository is downloaded to `${CMAKE_SROUCE_DIR}/python` for your convenience.

 ## Using the plugin